Nicholas Robertson (ice hockey): Professional

 Robertson was drafted by the Toronto Maple Leafs of the National Hockey League (NHL) 53rd overall in the 2019 NHL entry draft and signed an entry-level contract with the team on September 19, 2019.
 Upon the cancelation of the 2019–20 OHL season, he returned to Los Angeles where he continued to work out before joining the Maple Leafs for their Return to Play initiative.
 He participated in the Leafs training camp before the 2020 Stanley Cup playoffs and made his NHL debut during qualifying rounds of the playoffs against the Columbus Blue Jackets.
 Upon making his debut, he became the youngest player on all NHL rosters for the Qualifiers and the youngest ever in the postseason since April 21, 1996, when Jarome Iginla made his professional debut.
 A few days later, on August 6, in Game 3 of the Qualifiers versus the Blue Jackets, Robertson beat Blue Jackets goaltender Joonas Korpisalo for his first NHL goal in a 4–3 overtime loss.
 In doing so, he became the third player in franchise history to record a playoff goal before their 19th birthday, the other two being Jack Hamilton in 1943 and Ted Kennedy (1944).
 Despite Robertson's good play, the Maple Leafs were eliminated in five games by Columbus.

 In the following season Robertson was subjected to a series of long-term injuries, suffering a knee injury in his season debut.
 In the 2021–22 season, he suffered a broken leg, limiting his playing time with both Toronto and the team's American Hockey League (AHL) affiliate, the Toronto Marlies.
 Robertson began the 2022–23 season with the Marlies, but after scoring two points in two games, he was recalled.
 Robertson made 15 appearances with the Maple Leafs, registering two goals and five points before suffering a season-ending shoulder injury against the Los Angeles Kings on December 8, 2022, which required surgery.

 Robertson attended the Maple Leafs 2023 training camp but was assigned to the Marlies to start the 2023–24 season.
 He was recalled by the Maple Leafs on November 6, 2023, and made his Maple Leafs season debut that night in a 6–5 win over the Tampa Bay Lightning.
 He made 56 appearances for the Maple Leafs, scoring 14 goals and 27 points.
-In the offseason, Robertson requested a trade from the Maple Leafs.
-However, he did re-sign with Toronto to a one-year contract on September 10, 2024.
+In the offseason, Robertson requested a trade from the Maple Leafs, but later re-signed with Toronto to a one-year, $875,000 contract on September 10, 2024.
 He made the Maple Leafs out of training camp, playing on third line with Max Pacioretty and Pontus Holmberg.

-On Aug.
-2, 2025, Toronto re-signed Robertson to a 1 - year extension, thus avoiding the arbitration.
+On August 2, 2025, Robertson signed a one-year, $1.825 million extension with the Maple Leafs to avoid arbitration.

+On July 1, 2026, Robertson was traded to the Pittsburgh Penguins in exchange for a 2028 fourth round draft pick.
+As a restricted free agent, Robertson was later re-signed to a two-year, $6.5 million contract extension with the Penguins on July 14, 2026.